habitat-sh/habitat/README.md

 * [Chef Community Slack](https://community-slack.chef.io/)
 * [Forums](https://forums.habitat.sh)
-* Community triage is every Thursday at 9am Pacific.
+* The Chef Community meeting is every Thursday at 9am Pacific.
 More information can be found in the Connect section of [Chef Community](https://community.chef.io/)

 ## Building
 See [BUILDING.md](BUILDING.md) for platform specific info on building Habitat from source.